 Altalis manages much of the spatial data created by or for the Government of Alberta.
 We use several coverages from their base features database product [29]: boundaries for the province, the Green and White Areas, forest management units (FMUs), forest management agreement areas (FMAAs), Alberta Township Survey System (townships provide the basis for legal land descriptions in Alberta).

-The ATS boundaries are particularly important to this study as all the data used for this study are aggregated or disaggregated to the township level.
-ATS provides the basis for legal land descriptions in Alberta.
-The typical township is roughly square (9.778 km by 9.716 km, 9 500 ha) and is indexed by township (1–126), range (1–30), and meridian (4–6).
-The townships immediately east of Alberta’s western boundary, and immediately east of the 5th and 6th meridians (corresponding to 114°W and 118°W longitude, respectively) are partial townships and therefore deviate from the roughly square shape.
-ATS is described in detail by the Alberta Land Surveyor’s Association [30].
-There are 7 237 townships in Alberta, allowing for spatial resolution appropriate for regional or provincial level analyses.

 Alberta Geospatial Services

 Alberta Geospatial Services is operated by the Alberta Ministry of Environment and Parks [31].
 We obtained road access coverages from there.
 A road access coverage is also available from Altalis but it does not have as detailed information on road class.